The Link Between Free Testosterone And Your Health

 Because free testosterone and testosterone bound to albumin can easily bind to androgen receptors, they are called bioavailable testosterone.
 After testosterone binds to its receptor, testosterone, and the androgen receptor enter the body cell and influence how your DNA (the genetic material in each cell) directs protein production.

 Total testosterone is a measurement of testosterone bound to SHBG, albumin, and free testosterone.
 Testosterone bound to SHBG is tightly bound and, therefore, is inactive.
 Testosterone bound to albumin is loosely bound and, like free testosterone, can bind to androgen receptors.

-When the testes secrete testosterone, about 5% to 10% is converted to a stronger androgen, dihydrotestosterone, and affects the prostate and hair follicle.
+When the testes secrete testosterone, about 5% to 10% is converted to a stronger androgen, dihydrotestosterone, which affects the prostate and hair follicles.
 An additional 0.2% is converted by aromatase into estradiol to influence bone and the brain.
 The rest circulates in the bloodstream, either bound or free, affecting tissues such as muscle, until the liver metabolizes it.

 Since free testosterone is bioavailable, it would follow that decreased free testosterone levels would lead to the symptoms associated with low testosterone.

-When 2,641 men were studied, researchers found that men with normal total testosterone levels and decreased free testosterone levels were older and in poorer health, while men with low total testosterone and normal free testosterone were more likely younger and obese.
-They concluded that low free testosterone is associated with hypogonadal symptoms even if total testosterone levels were normal.
+When 2,641 men were studied, researchers found that men with normal total testosterone levels and decreased free testosterone levels were older and in poorer health, while men with low total testosterone and normal free testosterone were more likely to be younger and obese.
+They concluded that low free testosterone is associated with hypogonadal symptoms, even if total testosterone levels were normal.

-Testosterone has both androgenic and anabolic effects in the body and can affect many bodily functions.
+Testosterone has both androgenic and anabolic effects on the body and can affect many bodily functions.